wallaceespindola/nodejs-express-socket-uuid/README.md

-# Node.js Chat Application
-#(Tests on node.js with packages like socket.io, express, uuid, moment, iodash, underscore, email validator)
+# Node.js Chat Application (tests on socket.io, express, uuid, moment, iodash, underscore, validator)

 A simple real-time chat application built with Node.js, Express, Socket.io, and UUID.
 Also other tests added for packages like: moment, iodash, underscore, email validator.